 In order to achieve this, we want to work collaboratively with the wider sector to address ongoing issues around inclusion, and to advocate for our collective responsibility to remove barriers.
 We also want to acknowledge our responsibility to improve the experience for all composers who apply for opportunities, and to minimise the negative impact of competitive processes on unsuccessful applicants.

 We have developed the Fair Access Principles through consultation with a broad range of composers and organisations, as well as from our experience of running open call programmes.

 In the series of video interviews [inset], we spoke to three composers about why they believe the Fair Access Principles represent an important and necessary step towards a more equal arts sector.

 Why do we need the Fair Access Principles?

-Over the past few years, Sound and Music has publicly highlighted our aim to diversify the range of composers we work with.
+Over the past few years, we have publicly highlighted our aim to diversify the range of composers we work with.
 We have made some progress, learnt a great deal, and have taken steps to improve the accessibility of our programmes.
 We also know that others are doing good work in this area.

 However, greater change is still needed.
 We believe that we need to accelerate change, now, and work more strategically with others to do so.
 Too many composers are prevented from benefiting from opportunities for the wrong reasons: because of their background, demographic, economic circumstances and access needs.
 This means that talent is not recognised and supported, and an insufficient range of composers will be creating new music in the future.